mhdirkse/docker4ibis/README.md

 # Use the IAF docker image to develop Ibis Configurations

 In this manual we will explain how you can use the IAF docker image to develop your own Ibis Configurations, without the need for a specific IDE such as Eclipse.
 We assume that you already have Docker Desktop installed and running on you computer, if not first install Docker Desktop.

 ## Building the IAF image

-For the time being it is necessary for you to build the IAF image yourself.
+The IAF Docker image can be found on DockerHub at https://hub.docker.com/r/ibissource/iaf.
+This means that it is not necassary to build the IAF image yourself, it will automatically be pulled from DockerHub when trying to start an IAF container.
+However if you still want to build the IAF image yourself you need to do the following:

 The files needed to build the IAF image can be found in the IAF_Image directory.
 Open up your favorite command-line-interface and go to the IAF_Image directory on your computer.
 First make sure you are logged in with your Docker account.
 Use the command:

 - docker login